 Sophomore Samantha Garritano finished 4-for-7 with two triples, three runs scored, and two RBI on the afternoon for Ursinus (8-14, 1-5), which rolled to a 9-2 decision and its first conference victory of the season in Game One.

 Swarthmore (10-12, 1-5), which gave up 15 hits to the Bears in the first game, exacted revenge with a pair of home runs among 15 hits of their own in the second half of the double feature.

 Game 1: Ursinus 9, Swarthmore 2

 The Bears buried Swarthmore behind a five-run first-inning deluge, which came after their first two hitters were retired.
 The next six batters reached base, starting with a double by sophomore Sammi Donato.
-Three batters later, freshman Faith Carson brought home two with a base hit up the middle, and junior Rachel Hyman came up with a two-run triple to right to make it 4-0.
+Three batters later, sophomore Faith Carson brought home two with a base hit up the middle, and junior Rachel Hyman came up with a two-run triple to right to make it 4-0.
 Sophomore Callie Crouse's infield single scored Hyman with the fifth tally of the frame.